In This Article

 Kate Somerville is an L.A.-based skincare guru with over 25 years of experience.
 She opened her iconic skincare clinic in West Hollywood 15 years ago, where she offers the most cutting-edge skin treatments in an upscale environment.

-”The Botox relaxes the top layer of the skin, so you’ll see your pore size get even smaller,” she says.
+“The Botox relaxes the top layer of the skin, so you’ll see your pore size get even smaller,” she says.
 “The tiny bit of filler gives you that refined look—like when you were younger and everything was just kind of plump and smooth.”
-There’s an additional element that you can add on, which involves drawing your blood, spinning it to extract platelet-rich plasma and stem cells, and then adding that in the Aquagold concoction that then gets stamped into your skin.
+There’s an additional element that you can add on, which involves drawing your blood, spinning it to extract platelet-rich plasma and stem cells, and then adding that into the Aquagold concoction that then gets stamped into your skin.
 As someone who gets queasy around blood (and already having experienced a surprise blood-drawing once in the name of better skin), I opted to skip this part and just go with the mixture of Botox, filler, and vitamins.
-“It’s super healing and rejuvenating and one of our most effective treatments that really, really focuses on texture,” Somerville promised.
+“It’s super-healing and rejuvenating and one of our most effective treatments that really, really focuses on texture,” Somerville promised.
 “You’re just going to see that glow—and it lasts.”

 Benefits of an Aquagold Facial